Council for National Policy: Meetings and membership

 Membership is by invitation only.
 The organization's membership list is considered "strictly confidential".
 Guests may attend "only with the unanimous approval of the executive committee."
 Members are instructed not to refer to the organization by name to protect against leaks.
 The New York Times political writer David D. Kirkpatrick suggested that the organization's secrecy since its founding was intended to insulate it "from what its members considered the liberal bias of the news media."

-CNP's meetings are closed to the general public, reportedly to allow for a free-flowing exchange of ideas.
+CNP's meetings are closed to the general public to allow for a free-flowing exchange of ideas.
 The group meets three times per year.
 This policy is said to be similar to the long-held policy of the Council on Foreign Relations, to which the CNP has at times been compared.
 CNP's 501(c)(3) tax-exempt status was revoked by the IRS in 1992 on grounds that it was not an organization run for the public benefit.
 The group successfully challenged this ruling in federal court.
-A quarterly journal aimed at educating the public, promised in the wake of this incident, has not substantially materialized.
-The organization has a website that contains many policy speeches from past gatherings (covering the years from 2013 up to the present).

 While those involved in the organization are almost entirely from the United States, their organizations and influence cover the globe, both religiously and politically.
-Members include corporate executives, legislators former high ranking government officers, leaders of 'think tanks' dedicated to molding society and those whom many view as "Christian leadership".
+Members include corporate executives, legislators, former high ranking government officers, leaders of 'think tanks' dedicated to molding society and those whom many view as "Christian leadership".

 In May 2016, the Southern Poverty Law Center released a leaked copy of the membership directory for 2014.

-A membership list for September 2020, leaked a year later, revealed that members, who could attend meetings together, included elite Republicans, wealthy entrepreneurs, media proprietors and pillars of the US conservative movement, and anti-abortion and anti-Islamic extremists.
-It was reported that members of the secretive CNP are instructed not to reveal their affiliation or even name the group.

-The leaked September 2020 list of members included: